Saudi Aramco pursues IPO planning despite attack damage doubts

 “The developments also have significance ahead of the planned part-IPO of Aramco, highlighting the potential vulnerability of its key infrastructure and raising questions over the appropriate level of risk to be factored in the valuation.”

-Banks including JPMorgan (JPM.N), Morgan Stanley (MS.N) and Goldman Sachs (GS.N) have been appointed to coordinate the deal, which has already faced repeated delays and is crucial for Prince Mohammed’s plans to diversify the Saudi economy in an era of low oil prices.

-Additional reporting by Saeed Azhar, Hadeel Al Sayegh in Dubai; Stephen Kalin in Riyadh; Simon Jessop in London; David French in New York; Writing by Davide Barbuscia; Editing by Ghaida Ghantous and Alexander Smith
+Banks including JPMorgan, Morgan Stanley and Goldman Sachs have been appointed to coordinate the deal, which has already faced repeated delays and is crucial for Prince Mohammed’s plans to diversify the Saudi economy in an era of low oil prices.
+(Additional reporting by Saeed Azhar, Hadeel Al Sayegh in Dubai; Stephen Kalin in Riyadh; Simon Jessop in London; David French in New York; Writing by Davide Barbuscia; Editing by Ghaida Ghantous and Alexander Smith)